 Infatuated with Ramen?
 Love Ippudo E14:

-When I get to the new Ippudo at Canary Wharf E14, its housed comfortably in the the new Cross Rail Development, but I was excitedly apprehensive.
+When I get to the new Ippudo at Canary Wharf E14, it’s housed comfortably in the new Cross Rail Development, but I was excitedly apprehensive.
 I should not have been, everything I tasted and ate, far exceeded expectations.
 I was truly not disappointed.

 The environment is sleek, stylish but yet homely.
 At 65 covers, it’s not intimidating, and the decor has many a traditional touch, yet aesthetically pleasing Ippudo signature design shines through.
 This is only enhanced by the open design kitchen where you can watch the chefs carefully and precisely preparing the fresh ingredients and paying the closest attention to detail.
 Watching them perform on their stage, is an art form all of its own.

 The menu for the launch at Ippudo, Canary Wharf E14, consisted of 5 appetisers and a choice of ramen.
-The star of the menu is of course the ramen, but we were served several delicious pre-cursors to the main event.
+The star of the menu is, of course, the ramen, but we were served several delicious precursors to the main event.
 Each appetiser was consistently and beautifully presented, great tasting and delicious (Have I said delicious again?).
-I could wax lyrical for sometime about how very good each of these appetisers were, but trust me, their freshness, succulence and tongue tingling flavours are just so good you won’t be disappointed.
+I could wax lyrical for some time about how very good each of these appetisers was, but trust me, their freshness, succulence and tongue-tingling flavours are just so good you won’t be disappointed.

-My personal favorites were the Chicken Kara-age with Oroshi Ponzu (Deep Fried Chicken) and Shrimp Mayo.
+My personal favourites were the Chicken Kara-age with Oroshi Ponzu (Deep Fried Chicken) and Shrimp Mayo.